EliasHaaralahti/OpenAI-Gym-Solutions/README.md

 # OpenAI-Gym-Solutions

-The aim of this project is to solve all [OpenAI Gym](https://gym.openai.com/) environments while learning about AI / Reinforcement learning.
+The aim of this project is to solve [OpenAI Gym](https://gym.openai.com/) environments while learning about AI / Reinforcement learning.

 The results may be more or less optimal and may vary greatly in technique, as I'm both learning and experimenting with these environments.